apalaciosdev/33TV/features.md

 - Go back to the previous page from the player.
 - Title and description of the episode or movie added.
 - Styling of the player page.
+- Update `start33TV.bat` script.
+It now detects new updates and installs them automatically.